 Up Your Picture Game with Drones

-You might even use drone photography if you want to up your picture game.
+You might even use drone photography to up your picture game.

 I checked some stats for that, and I can already say that it should be approached depending on your goals and target group.